MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-network.md

 ### Frequently asked questions

-**Q**: I have deployed a SET enabled switch and teamed three physical adapters pNIC1, pNIC2, and pNIC3.
-I have set affinity between vNIC1 and pNIC1.
+**Q**: I've deployed a SET enabled switch and teamed three physical adapters pNIC1, pNIC2, and pNIC3.
+I've set affinity between vNIC1 and pNIC1.
 For some reasons, if pNIC1 goes down, will there be no traffic flow from vNIC1?

 **A**: No, traffic will continue to flow from vNIC1 to any of physical adapters (pNIC2 and pNIC3).
-When a physical adapter for which you have defined an affinity goes down, the default behavior of SET switch overrides affinity behavior.
+When a physical adapter for which you've defined an affinity goes down, the default behavior of SET switch overrides affinity behavior.
 This means, operating system will map the traffic from vNIC1 to any of the active physical adapters (pNIC2 or pNIC3).

 ::: moniker-end